Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

    I developed in PHP for college, it has a CRUD and a contact form.
 I'll take a look at it and post it for you to see it.

+..
+I'm not sure about this section.
+We already have some sample test scripts in both the IDE and RC sections.
+In addition, I'm not sure if the selenium introduction is the right place to start putting some code.

 About this Book
 ---------------